Madijensen1/Selenium-address-scraper/README.md

 # Selenium-address-scraper
-Loads the following website (https://addressify.com.au/) Inputs the address of your choice into the search bar Print out the suggestions in the drop down it retrieves
+Loads the following website (https://addressify.com.au/).
+Inputs the address of your choice into the search bar.
+Print out the suggestions in the drop down it retrieves